 You can input in the plan several goals based on different information, documents, and details.
-You can ask your school to provide with you the following documents to have something that you can establish enrolment, event attendance, after-school programs, donations, communication with parents, etc.
+You can ask your school to provide with you the following documents to have something that you can establish enrollment, event attendance, after-school programs, donations, communication with parents, etc.

 Based on this information, proceed to write specific goals such as:

-- Increase enrolment by 15 percent
+- Increase enrollment by 15 percent

 - A new after-school program with a minimum of 20 students